 As part of our ongoing quest to reduce our energy usage and carbon footprint, we have installed a compressive home energy logging system which uses various sensors to monitor our energy consumption, generation and environment data, which are collated in Home Assistant and also on our home data logger website.

-In August 2017 we performed a major upgrade to our home network with the addition of a TP-Link T1600G-52TS JetStream 48-Port Gigabit Smart Switch with 4 SFP Slots and then in October we upgraded to 10Gb fibre using a MikroTik CRS309-1G-8S+IN for our Synology network attached storage devices and our main workstation computers.
+In August 2017, we performed a significant upgrade to our home network with the addition of a TP-Link T1600G-52TS JetStream 48-Port Gigabit Smart Switch with 4 SFP Slots and then in October.
+We upgraded to 10Gb fibre using a MikroTik CRS309-1G-8S+IN for our Synology network attached storage devices and our main workstation computers.

-The TP Link gigabit switch was linked to the 10Gb MikroTik switch via a SFP fibre adapter and short link fibre cable.
+The TP-Link gigabit switch was linked to the 10Gb MikroTik switch via an SFP fibre adapter and short link fibre cable.

 Connected to the network monitoring smart plug are the following devices:

 - Gigabit Internet Gateway Network PC runs our home logging software, Home Assistant, MySQL databases, backup processing scripts and various docker images.

 - SG-3100 Netgate Security Gateway Appliance with pfSense Plus Software